Here is the link for the treasure chest it's filled with chocolate coins and a piece of sea glass. A state of bliss!

 Actually I made a mistake there should be a diagonal line.

 Once the edges are folded under .
 The pockets then slide onto the bottom corners of the first sheet of paper.
-This is the view from behind.
-The pocket flaps are glued on.

 Fold the top of the page down and glue.
 This will enclose the pocket flaps between the outside and the inside of the folio.